cabcjf/cabcjf.github.io/about.md

 and Upcoming Events for activities we are going to have through the quarter.

 Come!
 Have fun and experience God together with us!

- are going to have through the quarter.

-Come!
-Have fun and experience God together with us!